10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 Cut them into equal-sized cards and laminate them using clear packing tape or contact paper.

-The cards can be used for a simple sorting game, a matching game, or just lovely images to flip through and admire.
+The cards can be used for a simple sorting game, a matching game, or to admire the lovely images.

 activities for seniors with Alzheimer's